 1. Which of the following is not a role of membrane proteins in cell activity?

 - RNA synthesis

-2. Which of the following filaments have the smallest diameter?
+2. Which of the following filaments has the smallest diameter?

 - Intermediate filament